cocolocomoco21/ULCRS/README.md

 # ULCRS
 ULCRS, or Undergraduate Learning Center (ULC) Resource Scheduler, is a tutor scheduling desktop application intended for the ULC at UW-Madison.
-ULCRS is a project for the CS 506: Software Engineering course during Fall 2017.
+ULCRS is a project for the CS 506: Software Engineering course during the Fall 2017 semester.

+The intent of ULCRS is to schedule 20-40 tutors to 50+ courses for the ULC's Drop-in Tutoring service.
+Here, tutors are scheduled to courses, rather than a typical tutor-to-student scheduling.
+Students needing help can then "drop in" for help with a course during that course's scheduled time.
+ULCRS aims to addresses this scheduling problem for the ULC.

+About the name: Yes, it is pronounced "ulcers."
+Our client at the ULC has always wanted to have some software called "ULCers," which would incorporate their name of ULC in a comical way.
+We said "heck, we can do that," and ULCRS was born.

 ## Overview
-ULCRS has frontend and backend local processes that communicate using a RESTful API.
-ULCRS uses the Electron framework to function as a cross-platform desktop application which uses technologies like a webapp does, but on the desktop.
-Accordingly, ULCRS uses React for the UI hosted within Electron and Java for a separate backend server process.
-Electron acts as its UI/frontend and Sparkjava is used to create a backend Java server.
+ULCRS  mimics a webapp, but localized on a desktop.
+ULCRS has frontend and backend local processes that communicate using a RESTful API over localhost.
+ULCRS uses the [Electron](https://electron.atom.io/) framework to function as a cross-platform desktop application which uses technologies as a webapp does, but on the desktop.
+Accordingly, ULCRS uses React for the UI hosted within Electron.
+For the backend, ULCRS (i.e. Electron) spins off a separate Java process to act as a backend server.
+[Spark](http://sparkjava.com/) is used to handle the REST API and spin up the actual Jetty server for the backend.
+So, Electron acts as the UI/frontend and Spark is used to create a backend Java server.

 ## Building
 ### Electron UI
 **Dependencies:** TODO. npm

-To grab dependencies and run the UI, run:
+To grab dependencies and build the UI, from the top-level directory, run:
 ```
 cd electron-src
 sudo npm install
-npm start
 ```

 To run the tests: